-Even though I rarely get sick any more there are times when I get a bit too comfortable in my healthy skin and start taking it for granted.
-If I’m not mindful, I start ignoring common sense rules like getting enough sleep, keeping hydrated, and not overextending myself both personally and professionally.
+There are times when I get a bit too comfortable in my healthy skin and start taking it for granted.
+If I’m not mindful, I can easily start ignoring common sense protocol like getting enough sleep, staying hydrated, and not overextending myself both personally and professionally and just get lazy in my self-care.
 I know I’m not alone.
 It’s endemic of modern life.
-Eventually it does catch up with me and I find myself in a “droop”; my name for a not-tired-but-not-energetic, muddle-my-way-through-the-day feeling.
-Time to make a beeline for one of my favorite smoothies for some pure sunshine in a glass.
+We have so much to focus on that we often lose sight of our own personal needs.
+When I do find myself in a “droop” I head for my “happy smoothie”, a delicious concoction I created for just such occasions; pure sunshine in a glass.

-Oranges provides high levels of vitamin C, electrolytes, anti-inflammatories (especially herperidin) and has antioxidant properties that can prevent disease.
+Oranges provides high levels of vitamin C, electrolytes, anti-inflammatories (especially herperidin) and have antioxidant properties that can prevent disease.

 One orange supplies a full days vitamin C requirement.